 Prospective contractors should be able to complete the steps listed above with minimal assistance from existing contributors.
 While we aim to be as inclusive as possible, it is important to understand that we have to maintain internal standards for work products, meaning not all interested parties will be asked to become Decred contractors.

 Part-time versus full-time

 Decred is an open source project.
 However, in contrast to most other open source projects, we have a reliable source of income that we use to pay contractors on an ongoing basis.
 This allows interested contractors to work on the project full-time.
-Currently, we have a decent mix of part-time and full-time contractors, with most of the contractors being part-time developers.
+Currently we have a decent mix of part-time and full-time contractors, with most people being part-time contractors.

 In terms of a process for becoming a full-time contractor, the safest way to ensure that we have full-time contractors who are a good fit for the project is to have people ease in to these roles.
 It is expected that a contributor will start in a part-time capacity and then transition to working full-time after they have demonstrated steady output, good work ethic and an ability to collaborate with other contractors.

 In Decred, authority and respect are earned over time through work, rather than granted as a matter of catering to peoples’ egos or status.
 We welcome participation from all types of people, but it is not reasonable for anyone to expect that they can simply show up and start bossing people around.
 We encourage ambitious contractors to take the time to earn their fellow contractors’ respect before attempting to manage them.

 We have observed that there are a wide array of opinions on what the project should be working on at any given time.
 Listening and adapting to feedback from our users is important to us, but there is a vast oversupply of ideas relative to people who can reasonably implement those ideas.